-If the unit is equipped with a dual hose reels then the rear reel should be purged first.
+If the unit is equipped with dual hose reels, the rear reel should be purged first.
 Isolate the front reel, purge the rear, then isolate the rear reel and purge the front reel.

-Note: The water system should be drained.
+Note: The water tank shut off valve should be closed.
 Refer to the water tank pages in this section.